 The results above reflects domination of natural sciences over social sciences in Islamic University of Indonesia publications.
-Subjects such engineering, computer science, materials science, physics and astronomy, social sciences, business, management and accounting, mathematics, medicine, economics, econometrics and finance, chemistry, energy and environmental science contribute more than subjects such social sciences, business, management and accounting, economics, econometrics and finance, multidisciplinary, and arts and humanities.
+Subjects such engineering, computer science, materials science, physics and astronomy, chemistry, energy and environmental science contribute more than subjects such social sciences, business, management and accounting, economics, econometrics and finance, multidisciplinary, and arts and humanities.